Local-MIP/Local-MIP.github.io/quick-start.md

 **Problem:** C++20 compiler not found
 ```
-Solution: Install GCC 10+ or Clang 12+
+Solution: Install a C++20-capable compiler (GCC or Clang) and ensure it is on your PATH
 ```

 ### Runtime Issues